INTI-CMNB/kicad_auto/README.md

 Docker image for KiCad automation scripts suitable for CI/CD

+The main objetive is to use it as a base for [KiCad automation in CI/CD environments](https://github.com/INTI-CMNB/kicad_ci_test).

 The images are uploaded to [Docker Hub](https://hub.docker.com/repository/docker/setsoft/kicad_auto).

 This image is based on [setsoft/kicad_debian](https://github.com/INTI-CMNB/kicad_debian) and adds some automation tools to it: